Join over ¼ million

 For many people ‘linguist’ is a synonym of polyglot – someone who speaks multiple languages (or occasionally a lexiphile - someone who loves words).
 I fundamentally disagree with this and the use of the word in this context feels terribly wrong to me.
 The only reason I feel this happens so widely is because polyglot is (as yet) not such a common word in English, so we’ll use the closest thing we’ve got.

 Luckily this is changing – one minor victory I can claim is that a lot of people are at least starting to use it after coming across this blog!
-You’ll notice I like to refer to myself as Benny the Irish polyglot and certainly not Benny the Irish linguist (unless I’m joking).
+You'll notice I like to refer to myself as Benny the Irish polyglot and certainly not Benny the Irish linguist (unless I'm joking or wearing one of my joke “cunning linguist” t-shirts).

 To me linguist is analogous with scientist, the -ist being “one who studies”.
 But to others, it’s analogous with capitalist, optimist and other words that just describe someone who has something to do with the base word.
 Dictionaries, which define what the masses understand in word meanings confirm by saying it’s a Person skilled in foreign languages.